-Henry Hoffmann is Chair for the Department of Computer Science at the University of Chicago.
+Henry Hoffmann is the Liew Family Chair for the Department of Computer Science at the University of Chicago.
 He received the President’s Award for Early Career Scientists and Engineers (PECASE) in 2019.
 He was granted early tenure in 2018.
 He is a member of the ASPLOS Hall of Fame.
 At Chicago he leads the Self-aware computing group (or SEEC project) and conducts research on adaptive techniques for power, energy, accuracy, and performance management in computing systems.
 He received the DOE Early Career Award in 2015.
 He has spent the last 18 years working on multicore architectures and system software in both academia and industry.

 He completed a PhD in Electrical Engineering and Computer Science at MIT where his research on self-aware computing was named one of ten “World Changing Ideas” by Scientific American in December 2011.
 He received his SM degree in Electrical Engineering and Computer Science from MIT in 2003.
 As a Masters student he worked on MIT’s Raw processor, one of the first multicores.